-The TC, Town Center district is designed and intended to promote the development of a pedestrian accessible, commercial service district in which a variety of retail, commercial, office, civic and residential uses are permitted.
+The TC, Town Center district is designed and intended to promote the development of a mixed use/ pedestrian-oriented, regional commercial service district in which a variety of retail, commercial, office, civic, residential uses and open space are permitted.
 Each use shall be complementary to the stated function and purpose of the district and shall not have adverse impact upon adjacent street capacity and safety, utilities, and other City services.

-The TC Town Center district is further designed and intended to discourage the development of separate offstreet parking facilities for each individual use, and to encourage the development of off-street parking facilities designed to accommodate the needs of several individual uses.
-Furthermore, it is recognized that uses which have as their principal function the sale or servicing of motor vehicles, such as automobile service establishments, car washes, or new and used motor vehicle sales or service establishments, and drive-in restaurants and restaurants with drive-through facilities, have a disruptive effect on the intended pedestrian orientation of the districts
+The TC Town Center district is further designed and intended to encourage the development of common offstreet parking facilities designed to accommodate the needs of several individual uses.
+Furthermore, it is recognized that uses which have as their principal function the sale or servicing of motor vehicles, such as automobile service establishments, car washes, or new and used motor vehicle sales or service establishments, and drive-in restaurants and restaurants with drive-through facilities, have a disruptive effect on the intended pedestrian orientation of the districts.